 Hailing from Harlem, NY, he and his family relocated to Detroit where he started working with Motown’s head Berry Gordy.
 Aged 19, he progressively established himself as in charge of the quality control department.
 A position which allowed him to determine which songs would or would not be released, prior to join the label’s in-house songwriting staff.

-He would find his niche in the production though, when he took over Smokey Robinson‘s role as the main producer for The Temptations in 1966.
+He would find his niche in the production though.
+When he came to collaborate with Marvin Gaye on the memorable ‘I Heard It Through The Grapevine’ back in 1968.
+Then with Edwin Starr, 2 years after, crafting ‘War’ for him.
+But even more when he took over Smokey Robinson‘s role as the main producer for The Temptations back in 1966.

 From then on, he took the group to a brand new dimension.
 What he did was changing the nature of the songs, from love matters to the social issues of the time, such as war, poverty and politics.
 But also experimenting sound effects and production techniques.
 Eventually getting the group into a darker infectious sound blending psychedelic Rock and Funk.
 From this liaison which lasted until 1975, came gems such as ‘Ain’t Too Proud To Beg’ back in 1966.
 But also ‘Cloud Nine’ and ‘Ball Of Confusion (That’s What The World Is Today)’.
 Not to mention the memorable ‘Papa Was A Rolling Stone’, ‘Plastic Man’ and ‘Law Of The Land’…

-Whitfield parted way with The Temptations coz’ they disliked how he put more emphasis on the instrumentation instead of their vocals.
+Whitfield parted ways with The Temptations coz’ they disliked how he put more emphasis on the instrumentation instead of their vocals.
 And also because they wished he wrote more romantic ballads for them.
 This therefore led him to leave Motown and launch his own Whitfield Records imprint.
-From then, he convinced The Undisputed Truth to follow him.
-But also Junior Walker, and Rose Royce who were Edwin Starr‘s backing band while at Motown.
+From then, he convinced The Undisputed Truth and Jr. Walker.
+Respectively producing ‘You + Me = Love’ and ‘Back Street Boogie’ from them.
+Then Rose Royce who were Edwin Starr‘s backing band while at Motown.

 He most likely scored his biggest success ever with ‘Car Wash’ for the latter.
 A cut which won Whitfield a 1977 Grammy Award for Best Score Soundtrack Album.
 He soon after also composed the theme song for the 1977 motion picture ‘Which Way Is Up?’, performed by Stargard.